jzhou316/sbu-nlp/content/publication/a-dataset-for-ynamic-nformation-nd-ental-modeling-f-umeric-iscussions-2025/index.md

 ---
-title: ": A Dataset for ynamic nformation nd ental modeling f umeric iscussions"
+title: "DIAMONDs: A Dataset for Dynamic Information And Mental modeling Of Numeric Discussions"
 authors:
   - "Sayontan Ghosh"
   - "Mahnaz Koupaee"